 Mercy Canada is committed to being an effective and well-respected global organization dedicated to transforming lives of generations searching for truth and wholeness.

-Please click a button below to learn more about Mercy Canada’s governance, leadership, and beliefs.
+Please click a button above to learn more about Mercy Canada’s governance, leadership, and beliefs.

 Our History